Cargo: Air

-Air cargo, commonly known as air freight, is collected by firms from shippers and delivered to customers.
+Air cargo refers to any goods shipped by air, whereas air freight refers specifically to goods transported in the cargo hold of a dedicated cargo plane.
 Aircraft were first used to carry mail as cargo in 1911.
 Eventually manufacturers started designing aircraft for other types of freight as well.

 There are many commercial aircraft suitable for carrying cargo such as the Boeing 747 and the more prominent An‑124, which was purposely built for easy conversion into a cargo aircraft.
 Such large aircraft employ standardized quick-loading containers known as unit load devices (ULDs), comparable to ISO containers on cargo ships.
 ULDs can be stowed in the lower decks (front and rear) of several wide-body aircraft, and on the main deck of some narrow-bodies.
 Some dedicated cargo planes have a large opening front for loading.

-Most nations own and utilize large numbers of military cargo aircraft such as the C‑17 Globemaster III for logistical needs.

-Popular commercial aircraft transformed ininto cargo aircraft such as Saab 340A is designed for high revenue and profitability in short/medium haul operations.

-Precious Cargo: Precious Cargo refers to safely shipping valuables like gems and jewellery.
-In today's changing times, many companies specialise in dealing with such shipments.

-Air freight

-'Air freight shipments are very similar to LTL shipments in terms of size and packaging requirements.
+Air freight shipments are very similar to LTL shipments in terms of size and packaging requirements.
 However, air freight or air cargo shipments typically need to move at much faster speeds than 800 km per hour.
-While shipments move faster than standard LTL, air shipments don't always actually move by air.
+While shipments move faster than standard LTL, air shipments do not always actually move by air.
 Air shipments may be booked directly with the carriers, through brokers or with online marketplace services.
-In the US, there are certain restrictions on cargo moving via air freight on passenger aircraft.
+In the US, there are certain restrictions on cargo moving via air freight on passenger aircraft, most notably the transport of rechargeable lithium-ion battery shipments.

 Shippers in the US must be approved and be "known" in the Known Shipper Management System before their shipments can be tendered on passenger aircraft.

 Rail

 Trains are capable of transporting a large number of containers that come from shipping ports.
 Trains are also used to transport water, cement, grain, steel, wood and coal.
 They are used because they can carry a large amount and generally have a direct route to the destination.
 Under the right circumstances, freight transport by rail is more economical and energy efficient than by road, mainly when carried in bulk or over long distances.

 The main disadvantage of rail freight is its lack of flexibility.
 For this reason, rail has lost much of the freight business to road transport.
 Rail freight is often subject to transshipment costs, since it must be transferred from one mode of transportation to another.
 Practices such as containerization aim at minimizing these costs.
 When transporting point-to-point bulk loads such as cement or grain, with specialised bulk handling facilities at the rail sidings, the rail mode of transport remains the most convenient and preferred option.

-Many governments are currently encouraging shippers to use trains more often because of the environmental benefits.
+Many governments are encouraging shippers to increase their use of rail rather than transport because of trains' lower environmental disbenefits.